Followers

 Alice C. Linsley

-Göbekli Tepe predates the oldest temple known to have been built by Abraham's Nilo-Saharan ancestors in Sudan at Nekhen by about 3000 years.
-It predates the Great Pyramids of Giza by about 7000 years.
+Göbekli Tepe predates the oldest known temple to have been built by Abraham's Hebrew ancestors in at Nekhen by about 3000 years.
 It is the oldest known temple, and it remains shrouded in mystery.

 Göbekli Tepe is classified as a Pre-Pottery Neolithic site (PPN).
 It is designated PPNA (ca 10,500 to 9,500 BC) which puts it in the same class as Jericho, Netiv Hagdud, Nahul Oren, Gesher, Dhar', Jerf al Ahmar, Chogha Golan and Abu Hureyra.